Keep Up With Us

-Nestled in the mountains, Breckenridge, Colorado, is much more than a paradise for adventurers and adrenaline seekers.
+Nestled in the heart of the Rocky Mountains, Breckenridge, Colorado is much more than a paradise for adventurers and adrenaline seekers.
 It has a growing art scene, nationally recognized historic centre and a wide variety of dining and nightlife hotspots.
-So what makes Breckenridge completely unique and different to other destinations in the U.S.?
+So what makes Breckenridge completely unique and different than other destinations in the U.S.?
 Here are 15 Breckenridge facts you didn’t know about our mountain town!

-1. In 1859, gold was discovered along the Blue River in Colorado and a mining town was set up.
-Breckenridge was inadvertently left off a U.S. map in the mid-1800s until the mistake was discovered nearly a half a century later.
-The town was originally called “Colorado’s Kingdom”, which became Breckenridge in 1961.
+1. In 1859, gold was discovered along the Blue River in Colorado and a small mining town was created.
+Originally called “Colorado’s Kingdom,” Breckenridge was inadvertently left off the U.S. map in the mid-1800s until the mistake was discovered nearly a half a century later.
+The town was officially named Breckenridge in 1961.

-3. On average, Breckenridge has 300 days of sunshine each year and 300+ inches of average snowfall.
+2. On average, Breckenridge has 300 days of sunshine each year and 300+ inches of average snowfall, making it the perfect place for a winter vacation!

-7. The Breckenridge Ski Resort boasts 187 trails spread across five huge peaks!
+7. The Breckenridge Ski Resort boasts 187 trails spread across five huge peaks, totaling 2,908 acres of ski-able terrain.

 8. Breckenridge is one of the largest historical districts in Colorado with more than 200 structures on the National Register of Historic Places.